karpikpl/evolution-of-agents/README.md

 ## 📝 How to Use

 1. Clone the repo
-2. Install dependencies (`uv sync` or `pip install -r requirements.txt`)
+2. Install dependencies (`uv sync`)
+3. Create `.env` file based on `.env.example`
-3. Open notebooks in VS Code or Jupyter Lab
+4. Open notebooks in VS Code or Jupyter Lab
+5. Select kernel from `.venv/bin/python`
 4. Follow each notebook to see the evolution in action

+### Setup for demo 7

+Workbook for multi-agents requires additional steps:
+- Foundry has connection to bing grounding
+- Foundry has connection to [browser automation](https://learn.microsoft.com/en-us/azure/ai-foundry/agents/how-to/tools/browser-automation#setup)
+- Logic App Standard with 4 workflows:
+  - create_event, get_events, email_me, get_current_time

 ---